microsoft/Azure-Kinect-Samples/streaming-service-container-samples/README.md

 # Samples
 ![NodeJS](images/logo_nodejs.png)

 We provided rich set of NodeJS samples for you.
-You can find all NodeJS samples at [nodejs](nodejs) folder.
+NodeJS samples can be found at [nodejs](nodejs) folder.
 Please see start page at http://localhost:8888, once you run Azure Kinect Streaming Service container to run sample and learn more how to use Websocket URL parameters to access Azure Kinect streams.
 http://localhost:8888 web page provides instructions how to build container with your own NodeJS solution, using Azure Kinect Streaming Service!